City Harvest Church: Overview

 The Straits Times reported that CHC's congregation size peaked at 33,000 in 2010 before investigations into its leaders began.
 In 2012, Global Church Network listed CHC as one of the ten largest churches outside of the US.
 The church reported that it had a congregation size of 15,654 in 2019 and an average weekly viewership of 17,276 for its online services and resources in 2020.
 CHC exhibits a young membership profile relative to established mainline denominations.
 As of 2014, 13.9% of the membership are between 20 and 24 years old, and 49.2% are between the ages of 25 and 45.
 As of 2018, the demographics revealed that 45.1% are men, 54.9% are women, 34.1% are married, and 61.9% are single.
 55.9% of them are working adults, while most of the rest are serving the military, non-salaried, students, or children.
+As of 2025, the church reported a congregation size of 24,546.
+The cumulative membership, including its 269 branch and affiliate churches stands at 80,040.

 The church was founded by Kong Hee and his wife Sun Ho on 7 May 1989 and held its first service at Peace Centre.
 It first functioned as "Ekklesia Ministry," a youth department under the legal covering of Bethany Christian Centre, an Assemblies of God church.
 On 21 December 1992, City Harvest Church was set up as a society.
-It was registered under the Charities Act on 16 October 1993.
+It was registered as a charity with the Singapore government on 16 October 1993.

 From 2002, Kong began to teach on the Cultural Mandate and encourage the church members to excel in the marketplace.
 On 1 November 2005, Kong withdrew himself from the staff payroll and he now serves the church as an honorary founder/senior pastor.
 Later, in an investigation leading to trial and conviction, it was revealed that Kong had set up a private fund and diverted over $3 million of tithes and pledges to a 'multi purpose account'.
 Givers to the account were told this was for the funding of a 'Crossover project'.

 CHC founded the City Harvest Community Services Association (CHCSA) in 1997.
 CHCSA is involved in elderly services, direct social services, patient care services, as well as youth and community projects.
 In December 2004, CHC was involved in the humanitarian relief work of the Indian Ocean tsunami.
 The church sent aid and disaster relief workers to the 2010 Haiti earthquake.

 CHC has actively pursued church planting and evangelism across the region.